getmyinterns/docs/gmi-docs/docs/internship-providers/interviews.md

 When scheduling an `Interview`, you will see the `Student's` availability, and you can choose location, date and time.

+The `Student` will receive an email with the details.
+You will receive an email if the interview is cancelled.

 :::info

 `Event` in the **_Schedule_** `Internship` screen refers to any event in which `Internship Providers` can participate to interview `Students`.
 When scheduling interviews the active `Events` will appear as an option to hold the interviews.